Versal/micro-extensions/README.md

 ### Side effects

-[Side effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29) are first class concepts that materialize as helpers called "effects" that are injected into your handlers at runtime.
+[Side effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29) are first class concepts that materialize as helpers called "effects".
+Effects are injected into your handlers at runtime providing well defined interfaces over state mutations and other side effects.
 Some common effects are provided out of the box:

 * Logger
 * Session